Learn how California is leading the decarbonized energy transformation.

 The need for rapid, deeper decarbonization and enhanced reliability is clear—California is already experiencing the impacts of a changed climate.
 Extreme weather events and wildfires are more intense, and power shut offs affect more Californians.
 Innovation in key energy technologies, policies, and approaches is essential to a more resilient, equitable, and fully-decarbonized electrical system.

-At the two day event, industry experts, researchers, and policymakers will share their insight and perspectives on emerging technologies and novel approaches.
-The symposium also offers opportunities to connect over anticipated projects and plant the seeds for future partnerships.
+At the two day event, industry experts, researchers, and policymakers shared their insight and perspectives on emerging technologies and novel approaches.
+The symposium also offered opportunities to connect over anticipated projects and planted the seeds for future partnerships.

 Day One | Living Room Chat: Leading in Energy Innovation: California and Beyond

 Transforming the clean energy sector requires state and federal collaborative action.
 In this living room chat, hear from state and federal leaders as they highlight how California and federal investment in clean energy technology is driving innovation and tangible change for communities and key opportunities for continued partnership and impact.